microsoft/vcpkg-docs/vcpkg/get_started/get-started.md

     ```

     > [!NOTE]
-    > Setting the `VCPKG_ROOT` environment variable in this way only affects the current shell session.
-To make this change permanent across sessions, you would typically modify them through the Windows System Properties.
+    > Setting the `VCPKG_ROOT` and updating the `PATH` environment variables in this manner only affects the current PowerShell session.
+To make these changes permanent across all sessions, you should add them to your PowerShell profile or set them through the Windows System Environment Variables panel.
     ::: zone-end

     Setting `VCPKG_ROOT` tells vcpkg where your vcpkg instance is located.